techistheway/vagrant-ubuntu-python-selenium/README.md

 ```
 def screenshot(page,name):
-    if page is not None:
+    if page is not None: # if you supply None, it will screenshot the current viewport.
+Useful for non-url page changes.
         driver.get(page)
     time.sleep(1)
     total_width = driver.execute_script("return document.body.offsetWidth")